Table of Contents

 4. Go on whale watching

-Look upon the surface of Indian Ocean off south-west Sri Lanka, you will find yourself surrounded by blue whales and dolphins.
-Deep waters off Mirissa are ranked among the best places for whale watching in the region.
-This part of the ocean is inhabited by a large number of resident whales and frequently visited by migrating whales from the Arabian Sea.
+Look upon the surface of the Indian Ocean off southwest Sri Lanka, you will find yourself surrounded by blue whales and dolphins.
+Deep waters off Mirissa are ranked among the region’s best places for whale watching.
+This part of the ocean is inhabited by a large number of resident whales and is frequently visited by migrating whales from the Arabian Sea.

 5. Meet the Locals

 Tourism is a leading foreign exchange earner for the island.
 Sri lank known to have totally different cultures, traditions and customs compared to many western countries.
 In order to experience real local life, you need to have a walk around the hotel.